strawberry-graphql/strawberry/docs/extensions/parser-cache.md

 # `ParserCache`

-This plugin adds LRU caching to the parsing step of query execution to improve performance by caching the parsed result in memory.
+This extension adds LRU caching to the parsing step of query execution to improve performance by caching the parsed result in memory.

 ## Usage example: